 The Nectar Premier Hybrid is a moderately bouncy mattress.
 It responds to your movements, 'pushing back' when compressed.
 Though there are bouncier hybrid models available, this one still avoids the lifeless, static feeling of many foam options.

 You don't sink much into this mattress, and it doesn't provide much contouring either, especially considering the memory foam upper comfort layer.
 As a result, you feel like you're sleeping more on than 'in' this mattress, which feels like a flat surface rather than one that conforms to your body.
+If you like the feeling of low sinking but want a more contouring option, you might be interested in the Novosbed, which closely conforms to your body without letting you sink too deeply.

 The Nectar Premier Hybrid has great responsiveness.
 It bounces back pretty quickly when you compress it, making it easy to move around and change sleeping positions.
 While it doesn't recover instantly, like a lot of other mattresses, it's responsive enough to please most people.
 If you want a more responsive mattress, you might prefer the all-foam Nectar Premier, which performs similarly otherwise.